tiby312/poloto-project/README.md

 * `poloto[n]fill` - If the n'th plot requires fill. (e.g. linefill or histogram)
 * `poloto[n]stroke` - If the n'th plot requires stroke. (e.g. line or scatter)

-## Iterating plots twice

-In order to calculate the right size view to scale all the plots, poloto has to iterate over all the plot points twice.
-Once to find the min and max bounds, and once to scale all the points by the scale determined by the first iteration.

-If you are using an iterator where each iteration is expensive, consider running the iterator just once, collecting the results in a Vec.
-Then pass that Vec to the plotting functions.
-Beware of passing the buffer directly to the plotter!
-If you do this, you'll use a lot of memory since the plotter will clone the whole buffer.
-Instead pass a reference to the buffer.
-See the second example below.

 ## Can I change the styling of the plots?